-The Electricity Act, E035 prohibits persons from using any electrical plant-including renewable energy plant-to supply any premises with electricity, unless the supply is authorized by a licence issued by the Governor, or the Act exempts the supply from the requirement for a licence.52 If a person supplies electricity in violation of this prohibition he commits an offence and may be made to pay a fine of up to \$5,000 or be imprisoned for up to 6 months.53
+The Electricity Act, R.S.A. c.
+E35 prohibits persons from using any electrical plant-including renewable energy plant-to supply any premises with electricity, unless the supply is authorized by a licence issued by the Governor, or the Act exempts the supply from the requirement for a licence.63 If a person supplies electricity in violation of this prohibition he commits an offence and may be made to pay a fine of up to \$5,000 or be imprisoned for up to 6 months.64